rwxrob/zet/20210830025609/README.md

-# Boost: Before You Begin
+# Boost: You Must Be This 'Tall' to Ride

 * Describe what the Beginner Boost is
 * Understand your part and participation in the Boost